 Deeltei Mongol Festival

-Just day before Naadam Festival officially starts, on July
+Just a day before Naadam Festival officially starts, on July 10, Deeltei

-10, Deeltei Mongol Naadam-Mongolians in National Costume Festival is annually
+Mongol Naadam-Mongolians in National Costume Festival is annually organized

-organized at the central square of Ulaanbaatar and offers you to meet people
+at the central square of Ulaanbaatar and offers you to meet people with

 Naadam Festival Opening Ceremony